OwenFeik/realmview/README.md

 * Resizing a drawing increases the line stroke (maybe good?).
 * Sometimes players can't see all lines.
 * Resize anchors on drawings are a bit weird.
+* Perms don't handle drawings well or at all.

 # Documentation